 - If you have a need to copy and paste content into a performance review, please be sure to right-click the field into which you are pasting the content, and select the "Paste" option.
 You can also perform the same action by pressing [Ctrl]+[Shift]+[V].
 This will ensure any formatting HTML does not get inserted into the text.

 When adding a comment, an HTML safe list is used for the Comments field.
-Only certain HTML tags will be rendered.
-All other tags will not be rendered and the tags will display as text.
+The system only accepts certain customizable HTML elements in the WYSIWYG Editor.
+Elements that are not acceptable display as text.
 See Safe Listed Customizable Elements.

 If a non-peer reviewer (manager, indirect manager, custom relationship, or self) adds comments and saves the performance review task, then the reviewer's comments are visible to other reviewers.
 If a reviewee is completing a self review after another non-peer reviewer has added comments and saved their review, then the reviewee can view the other reviewer's comments.
 This applies if a self review step is reopened.

 The following buttons are available at the bottom of the page:

-- - This button takes users to the previous step of the performance review.
+- - Opens the previous step of the performance review.
 This button is not available on the first page of the performance review.

-- - This button saves the reviewer's progress and exits the performance review.
+- - Saves the reviewer's progress and exits the performance review.

-- - This button saves the reviewer's progress, validates all selections and comments, and proceeds to the next step of the performance review.
+- - Saves the reviewer's progress, validates all selections and comments, and proceeds to the next step of the performance review.
 This button is not available on the final page of the performance review.